No Match Found

-Take on Tomorrow, the podcast from our management publication strategy+business, brings you Episode 8: “What’s the future of worker empowerment?”
+Take on Tomorrow, the award-winning podcast from our management publication strategy+business, brings you Episode 8: “What’s the future of worker empowerment?”

 The message coming from employees around the world is that they don’t want to be taken for granted.
 They’re finding new confidence in the shifting world of work.
 They’re calling on employers to listen, learn, and engage.
 So, how can businesses and employees find fresh opportunities in this era of new expectations?
 In this episode, hosts Ayesha and Lizzie hear from Tanuj Kapilashrami, group head of human resources at Standard Chartered, and Pete Brown, joint global leader for PwC’s people and organization practice, to discuss how employers and employees can thrive together.